 How to Start: CLICK HERE to begin your application.
 This link will take you to our singular common application.
 We use a “common application” for ALL our scholarships, so you only must complete our application once.

 Create an Account: You must create a (free) account in the system in order to apply.
 By creating an account, you can save an incomplete application, and log back into the system later to complete it.
-To log back into the system to finish your application, go to www.smarterselect.com, click login, enter the email and password for your account, and you will see the list of all of your applications, including incomplete, pending, and submitted applications.
+To log back into the system to finish your application, go to www.smarterselect.com, click login, enter the email and password for your account, and you will see your application, including it’s status incomplete, pending, and submitted.

 Common Application: Students complete one common application for all Community Foundation scholarships.
 This singular application includes all your financial information, academic information, extracurricular information, transcripts, and letters of recommendation.
 You will need to upload your most current transcript into our application form.
 Ask your guidance counselor for an electronic copy.
 You may use an “unofficial transcript” for this purpose.